A list of FAQ is listed below. For each question, we list each question as asked (may be edited) and then an answer. The wording may have changed.

 The quality of some regions will be affected by the weather, the people involved and any outbreaks of disease.
 So sometimes we stop buying from an agent, or farm since the quality is not up to scratch.

 Question: Arabica is Arabica right?

-Answer: We have a full discussion about this on the Arabica page but the short answer is no!
+Answer: We have a full discussion about this on the Arabica page, but the short answer is no!
 Just like meat, fruit and veg coffee has different species, varieties and quality.
 We select the coffees we do on taste.
-While we will have a range of qualities we do try select the best in a range of quality levels.
+While we will have a range of qualities, we do try to select the best in a range of quality levels.